 The stigma surrounding substance use is unhelpful and demoralizing.
 The stigma surrounding certain treatments is reprehensible.
 Society judges people for using and then judges them further for trying to make positive changes, for trying to get help.
 Harm reduction approaches such as moderate drinking, needle exchanges and medication assisted therapies save lives and improve individuals’ wellbeing.
 When we do not embrace these methods and insist on abstinence only methods, we often create cycles of failure, again worsening the shame and thus worsening the substance use.

 Fight the Stigma

 Each of us can do our part to support people struggling with substance use problems and reduce the stigma.
 Learn about drugs and alcohol and why people use them.
 Be compassionate.
 Listen to them without judgment.
 Offer your support.
 See the person, not just the problem.

-About the Author: Kimberly May, LPC, LMFT is a therapist at Substance Use Therapy in Austin, TX.
+About the Author: Kimberly May, LPC-S, LMFT is a therapist at Substance Use Therapy in Austin, TX.
 Kimberly works with individuals, couples and families whose lives have been affected by drug and alcohol use.
 By utilizing a harm reduction framework, Kimberly works effectively with people in any stage of use.
-In addition to substance use, she works with other issues such as anger, burn-out, anxiety and grief.
+In addition to substance use, she works with other issues such as anger, gambling, anxiety and grief.
 Contact today to schedule a no-charge, 30 minute, in-person consultation. *Note: telephone and telehealth sessions are currently available.